 Cross sections deal primarily with the bevel of the edges.
 Some common cross sections are listed below:

 - Thickened Diamond

 The hilt can be generally defined as anything attached to the blade, and specifically the part of the sword that accommodates the wielder.
 Hilts typically consist of a grip, guard, and pommel.

 The grip encases the tang, and is the part you hold.
 Although grips are rounded for comfort, they are rarely perfectly cylindrical.
-Instead, they are elliptical, or even rectangular, which allows the hand to feel the alignment of the blade.
+Instead, they are elliptical, or even rectangular, which allows the hand to feel and maintain the alignment of the blade.
 Grips are often made of wood wrapped in leather, cord, or wire.
 They may be contoured along their length, featuring swells, tapers, or risers which improve comfort and traction.
 Some grips, especially on single-edged swords, are curved.
 A grip curved in the direction of the true edge helps to keep the point directed at the opponent and lends extra power to true-edge cuts, at the cost of making false-edge cuts more difficult.